JordanWalsh35/Predicting-Drug-Use-with-the-Big-Five-Personality-Traits/README.md

 Five different classifications models were used for this section.
 The goal here was to test the predictive power of the Big Five traits and also the other features in the dataset (impulsivity, sensation seeking, gender, age and education status) in their ability to classify whether an individual will try illegal drugs.

 The five classification models that were used were Naïve-Bayes, Support Vector Machine, Decision Tree, Random Forest and XGBoost.
-In addition to measuring predictive power, it was also hoped that the three decision-trees based models could reveal the most important features through the ‘feature_importances_’ property.
+In addition to measuring predictive power, it was also hoped that the three decision-tree based models could reveal the most important features through the ‘feature_importances_’ property.
 A grid search was also performed on the SVM model with the aim of optimizing the hyperparameters.

 Cross-fold validation was performed for each of the models to give a more complete picture of the performance scores.
 Three measures were used to measure the performance of each model: accuracy, recall (sensitivity) and specificity.
 Recall (ability to successfully predict positives) and specificity (ability to successfully predict negatives) were used to avoid falling into the accuracy trap.
 The results of the project will highlight why this is such an important practice in data science.
-The code for the five models and cross validation are shown below.
-The same models were used for all three of our datasets.
+The code for the five models and an example of cross validation and grid search are shown below.
+The same model code was used for all three of our datasets.

 ```python